Truckload Cost Information System (TL/CIS)

-TL/CIS is an activity-based costing system for motor carriers operating in a LTL Loaded-To-Ride environment.
+TL/CIS is an activity-based costing system for motor carriers moving full loads from shippers to consignees, as well as carriers operating in an LTL Loaded-To-Ride environment.
 It develops the cost of moving individual loads, of making specific trips and of handling entire customers.
 The system does this easily on an historical or prospective basis, using a specially designed model containing your financial and traffic records.

 TL/CIS enables carriers to develop and store an unlimited number of unit cost levels for various categories of drivers by domicile and type.
 It also develops and stores information on your equipment by type.
 The program accounts for the cost of loading and unloading, whether your drivers are paid by the stop, by the hour, by the hundredweight, or in any combination of these and other parameters.

 TL/CIS interfaces with your files and with mileage calculation programs to make the costing process as automated as possible.